 Mount Everest is renowned all over the globe for being the tallest mountain there is!
 Many people dream of one day seeing this gigantic elevation in person, and perhaps even climbing its formidable slopes and summiting its awe-inspiring peak.

-Mount Everest Day is a chance to celebrate this amazing natural wonder and the intrepid adventurers who have braved the climb.
+International Everest Day is a chance to celebrate this amazing natural wonder and the intrepid adventurers who have braved the climb.

-History of Mount Everest Day
+History of International Everest Day

 Located at the border between Nepal and China in the Himalayas, Everest is a mountain that has accumulated many names over the years.
 Its Nepali name, Sagarmāthā, translates as ‘the Head in the Great Blue Sky’, the Tibetan word Qomolangma means ‘Holy Mother’, while the English name comes from the British Surveyor General of India, Sir George Everest.